KevanMacGee/HTML-Pom/README.md

 * Modal styling is basic, not attractive.
 It needs a complete overhaul.
 * Needs mobile fine tuning.
 * Settings interface layout not final.
+* "Paused" message doesn't disappear when the timer is un-paused.

 **Version 0.2**